ChiaHuaLu/CleanCode/Ch14_SuccessiveRefinement/Text.md

 then `booleanArgs.get('y')` will return null, throwing a `NullPointerException`.
 The `falseIfNull` function had been used to protect against this, but it has now become irrelevant.

+Indeed, the fix was not too difficult, I just had to move the check for null.
+First, I removed the `falseIfNull` call in the `getBoolean` function.
+It was useless now, so I also eliminated the function itself.